 There is genetic information that allows us to determine that this is much closer to the actual facts and conversely no evidence exists to prove the other theories.

-Multiple theories and ideas have emerged over the years which we discuss at length in mostly all our courses.
+Multiple theories and ideas have emerged over the years which we discuss at length in our courses.
 It is our goal at the Thai Institute of Healing Arts to ensure we are teaching only authentic knowledge directly from Thailand although it may not match with western authors current writings.
 Our teachings come directly from Thailand sticking closely to the traditions, culture, and knowledge of Thailand.

-Mostly all practitioners from qualified schools trace the origins of Thai massage back to the legendary figure Jivaka Komarabhacca or Shivago Komarpaj.
+Most practitioners from qualified schools trace the origins of Thai massage back to the legendary figure Jivaka Komarabhacca or Shivago Komarpaj.
 Shivago lived during the time of the historical Buddha and become a renowned healer and is largely credited with being the founder of traditional Thai medicine which Thai massage is part of.

 What has emerged in Thailand are two predominate schools teaching authentic traditional Thai massage.
 Wat Po, in Bangkok the capital city of Thailand, and the Shivagakomarpaj Institute of Traditional Thai Medicine or (Old Medicine Hospital) in the northern part of Thailand, Chiang Mai.
 The Thai Institute of Healing Arts teaches the same curriculum from the Old Medicine Hospital and our lineage traces back to this prestigious school.